PhD Comprehensive Exam

 The examining committee may make one of the following recommendations.

-A. The candidate continue in the PhD program.
+A. The candidate continue in the PhD program and advance to candidacy.

 B. The candidate be given a conditional pass.